DRI-network/RICO/README.md

 # Responsible Initial Coin Offering ( RICO ) Framework

 **Please be careful.
-This Version is Alpha. application may contain bugs.**
+This Version is Alpha. application may contain bugs.We are not responsible for any losses caused by this version.
+**

 This framework is a decentralized framework, that makeing the initial coin offering more responsible and decentralized.